Business Integration Solutions documentation

 3 Activity Code Code 20

-It is recommended to use a specific range for the new fields, for example 50000 and more.
+Use a specific range for new fields, for example, 50000 and higher.

 Steps

 The handler codeunit implements the actual behavior of a pipeline element.
-The 'OnRun' trigger must have a signature which matches the element type.
-The following signatures are supported.
+The OnRun trigger must have a signature matching the element type.
+The following signatures are supported:

 Endpoint Reader Job Queue Entry